 Intelligence is not nearly as important as having the proper mindset and establishing a set of habits and rules that guarantee the desired outcome.

 Get My Free Mini Course On How To Start A Successful Ecommerce Store

 If you are interested in starting an ecommerce business, I put together a comprehensive package of resources that will help you launch your own online store from complete scratch.
 Be sure to grab it before you leave!

 How To Succeed In Business Video Overview

-PITFALL #1: You Work On The Easy Stuff First Or The Things That Don’t Matter
+Rule #1: Work On The Stuff That Matters First

 Here’s a fun fact.
-This is just a rough estimate but I would say that a third of the students who sign up for my class rush to do research on incorporating their business or establishing an LLC before even knowing exactly what they want to sell.
+Almost a third of the students who sign up for my class quickly rush to incorporate their business or form an LLC before even knowing exactly what they want to sell.